ououmania/YouCompleteMe/README.md

 Supported in filetypes: `c, cpp, objc, objcpp, cuda`

+#### The `GoToSymbol <symbol query>` subcommand

+Finds the definition of all symbols matching a specified string.
+Note that this does not use any sort of smart/fuzzy matching.

+Supported in filetypes: `c, cpp, objc, objcpp, cuda, cs, java, javascript, python, typescript`

 #### The `GoToReferences` subcommand

 This command attempts to find all of the references within the project to the